 These products include special proteins that strengthen the hair and repair split and damaged ends.
 They are very useful for hair that has been damaged by daily grooming and “environmental battering”.
 Finally, there are “leave-in” conditioners which you apply once the hair has been shampooed and is fully dry and which serve as a styling aid.
 Some of them are specifically formulated as blow-dry conditioners, or as conditioners for people with, for example curly hair.
 They are removed the next time you shampoo your hair.

 Check with your hair transplant specialist: he or she may be able to recommend a particular product that is appropriate for your post-surgery needs.
-You can also visit our shop for more products.

 These include mousses, gels and hair sprays applied to your hair after shampooing it.
 They add shine to your hair and hold whatever style it is you have opted for.
 Gels and mousses tend to be applied before you style your hair, as an aid to styling it; hair sprays are designed to hold the style that’s been created.
 Styling aids will be very useful to you when grooming your hair after a transplant as they will enable you to style your hair in such a way as to conceal the newly transplanted areas, and make ‘less’ appear as ‘more.